Using webhooks

 You can configure a webhook using the API or in the ShopBase admin (later).

-You can configure a webhook by making a HTTP POST request to the Webhook resource in the REST Admin API.
+You can configure a webhook by making a HTTP POST request to the in the REST Admin API.

 Localhost